 What: Free Application for Federal Student Aid (FAFSA)

-Why: To determine your family’s expected contribution to your college costs and your eligibility for need-based financial assistance
+Why: To determine your eligibility for need-based financial assistance

 The only financial aid application required for students from the United States is the FAFSA; this, along with your admission application, will provide the details necessary to build your financial aid package.
 International students are asked to provide additional financial details as part of their application process.

 The FAFSA helps North Park determine your eligibility for federal, state, and/or institutional aid like grants and loans.
 In fact, nearly every college and university in the country also uses this same form and information; using the FAFSA website you can send your data to multiple schools.
 If you’re a returning student, you’ll file a FAFSA each fall so that you continue to be eligible for any loans or grants that are part of your financial aid package.

 What You Need